-Figurative expressions in Acehnese pregnancy cultural prohibitions as a language of protection
+Figurative expressions in Acehnese pregnancy cultural taboos as a language of protection

 Khalsiah Khalsiah, Yunisrina Qismullah Yusuf, Cece Sobarna, Diana Fauzia Sari, Ima Indirayani, Azkiya Azkiya